The Security Council Working Group on Children and Armed Conflict was established by Council resolution 1612 (2005).

 Formal meetings and informal consultations of the Working Group are announced in the Journal of the United Nations.

-On 6 December 2013, the Working Group adopted its conclusions (S/AC.51/2013/3) emanating from the Report of the Secretary-General on children and armed conflict in Yemen (S/2013/383).
-The Working Group has begun its consideration of draft conclusions on children and armed conflict in the Philippines pursuant to the Secretary-General’s report of 12 July 2013 (S/2013/419), and will next consider draft conclusions on children and armed conflict in the Syrian Arab Republic pursuant to the Secretary-General’s report of 19 December 2013 (S/2014/31).
+On 7 July 2014, the Working Group adopted its conclusions (S/AC.51/2014/2) emanating from the Report of the Secretary-General on children and armed conflict in Mali (S/2014/267).
+The Working Group has begun its consideration of draft conclusions pursuant to the Report of the Secretary-General on children and armed conflict in the Syrian Arab Republic (S/2014/31).